w3f-grants-archive/tee-images/README.md

 ## Build or pull the container with the build environment

 - `make pull_docker` to retrieve the latest published container image
-- `make build_docker` to build the container image

 -------
 ## Option 1.
 Quick build (creating your SD card image)